wandb/wandb/experimental/leet-gpui/README.md

 ## What it shows

 The layout is leet's workspace: a runs sidebar on the left, a central column with the metrics grid over a lower tier of system metrics and console logs, the run overview on the right, and a status bar. `1`, `2`, `4`, `[`, `]` toggle panes, `tab` cycles focus, `n`/`N` page a grid, `space` selects runs to chart, `p` pins the run the overview, system, and console panes follow.
-Pane borders drag; `0` resets them. `c` or `r` followed by a digit sets the focused grid's columns or rows.
+Pane borders drag; `0` resets them.
+Panes slide in and out over 150 ms on leet's ease-out cubic curve. `c` or `r` followed by a digit sets the focused grid's columns or rows.
 Grids show fewer rows when their pane is short rather than charts without axes.

 Hovering a chart shows every series' value at that x, and the crosshair is linked across charts of the same axis so the same step can be read off all of them; `i` unlinks it.
 The mouse wheel zooms the x axis of the chart under it around the pointer, the y axis follows the visible window, and `z` resets the focused chart.